mlyzan/star/README.md

    Example for four items and two quantity of item "Cart-TestAddProduct?sz=4&quantity=2".<br />
 *"Cart-TestClearBasket"* -  Remove all items of current cart.
 Available for both types of users.<br />
 *"Checkout-Begin"* - Redirects to the checkout page and automatically fills fields for guest and for logged user if hasn't address in profile. <br />
-*"Checkout-TestSetShippingAddress"* - Sets shipping address on basket for guest and logged customer and redirect to the next step of checkout page. <br />Required to has current basket.<br />
+*"Checkout-TestSetShippingAddress"* - Sets shipping address on basket for guest and logged customer and redirect to the next step of checkout page. <br />
+Required to has current basket.<br />
 *"Checkout-TestSetBillingAddress?billing=new"* - Endpoint that takes as optional params "billing" - same || new, and set billing address, <br />
    if "billing" is equal "same" for billing will be used the same address as the shipping, otherwise will be create new one. <br />
    And redirects to the payment step of checkout page.
 Available for guests  and logged users.<br />
 *"Checkout-TestUpdateBillingAddress"* - Updates current billing address if user already has this one.<br />
 *"Payment-TestRemoveAllPaymentInstruments"* - Removes all payment instruments of current basket.<br />
-*"Payment-TestRemoveWalletPaymentInstruments"* - Removes all payment instruments of customer wallet and remove payment instruments on the braintree   side.
-Available for logged user only.
+*"Payment-TestRemoveWalletPaymentInstruments"* - Removes all payment instruments of customer wallet and remove payment instruments on the braintree side.<br />
+ Available for logged user only.<br />
+*"Payment-TestSetPaymentCreditCard"* - Sets credit card as payment instrument for logged user only.